Take a Tour of Maryland's Lighthouses

 This 1870 lighthouse is on the grounds of Fort Washington Park outside Washington, D.C., and is still used as a navigational aid today.
 Visit the historic lighthouse and fort, then enjoy a picnic or a day fishing.

-A National Register historic site, this Havre de Grace beacon is made of Port Deposit granite has withstood the tests of time, and is the oldest lighthouse in Maryland still open for public visits.
+A National Register historic site, this Havre de Grace beacon made of Port Deposit granite has withstood the test of time, and is the oldest lighthouse in Maryland still open for public visits.

 Originally built in 1879, today this lighthouse is located on the grounds of the Chesapeake Bay Maritime Museum in St. Michaels.
 Visitors can climb inside the hands-on exhibits or participate in the museum’s Lighthouse Overnight Program, which allows guests to live the life of a lighthouse keeper.

-The oldest on the Potomac River, climb this 1836 lighthouse for great panoramic views, then walk along the beach or bring your kayak for a day on the water.
+The oldest on the Potomac River, climb this 1836 lighthouse for great panoramic views, see historic boats and other exhibits in the museum, then walk along the beach or bring your kayak to enjoy a day on the water.

 The lighthouse sits atop a 100-foot bluff and offers stunning views of the crown of the Chesapeake Bay.
 Still an active navigation beacon, Turkey Point is in beautiful Elk Neck State Park.